junxit/us-congress-bills-119/metadata.md

 - 2025-05-08 — Rule provides for consideration of H.R.
 276 and H.R.
 881. The resolution provides for consideration of H.R.
 276 and H.R.
 881 under a closed rule with one hour of debate and one motion to recommit on each bill.
 - 2025-05-08 — The previous question on the motion to recommit was ordered pursuant to clause 2(b) of rule XIX.
 - 2025-05-08 — The previous question was ordered pursuant to the rule.
+- 2025-05-12 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 73.